Bionic Commando (1992 video game)

 is a 1992 platform video game developed by Minakuchi Engineering and published by Capcom for the Game Boy.
 It is an adaptation of the Nintendo Entertainment System version of Bionic Commando, changing the present-day setting of the NES version into a futuristic science fiction one.

+The game has been re-released via the Nintendo 3DS Virtual Console service in 2011 and the Nintendo Classics service in November 2025.